 5. Fruit and Nut Trees

 Fruit trees are an investment.
 They take about 5 years for you to begin to see some type of harvest, usually.
 They are also on the expensive side because it takes quite a few of them to have a good looking orchard.
+It’s important to find the right tree for your growing zone.

 6. Rain Collection System

-So when the rain stopped our barrels began drying out.
+When the rain stopped our barrels began drying out.
 However, I can’t tell you how much we love our rain catchment system.
 It is a great gift that could be used around any homestead, no matter how small or large.

 7. Food Dehydrator